swept the mirror a half circle in the air to flash the tidings abroad in sunlight now radiant on the

 Stephen filled again the three cups.

-thick rich milk.
-Buck Mulligan brought up a florin, twisted it round in
+colouring faintly the thick rich milk.
+Buck Mulligan brought up a florin, twisted it round in his

 —Ask nothing more of me, sweet.
 All I can give you I give.